IBM/eventing-openliberty-blockchain/README.md

 ## 8. Query all ledger state as a buyer

-A buyer, for example, a national car dealer, may be interested in buying a used car and will query the blockchain network.
+A buyer on the blockchain may be interested in buying a used car and will query all cars.

-1. 1.
-Navigate to the seller's [Java microservice on port 9081](http://localhost:9080/openapi/ui/)
+1. Navigate to the buyer's [Java microservice on port 9081](http://localhost:9081/openapi/ui/)

 1. Navigate to **GET /System/Resources/Cars Returns all cars > Try it out > Execute.**